 FRIENDS LIKE ME PROJECT

 Friends Like Me is a media project that has grown out of my experiences as a teacher.
-This project, currently in the form of a blog, features interviews I have filmed over the last five years with children and adolescents who share their experiences of what it is like to grow up using social media.
+This project features interviews I have filmed over the last five years with children and adolescents who share their experiences of what it is like to grow up using social media.

 Manuela Maiguashca is a British filmmaker, activist and teacher who lives and works in the Netherlands.
 She produces and directs documentary media projects that deal with human rights, social inclusion and child welfare.
 She works with international NGOs as an activist, director and producer.
 Her film work has been broadcast and screened internationally and, more importantly, used in a wide range of educational and advocacy programmes.
 Ms. Maiguashca has taught media for over 15 years to adults and children in a wide range of schools and digital literacy programmes.
 She was a visiting lecturer at The London Film Academy for 15 years and is currently developing Film Crew Club into a media mentoring programmes for children, teenagers and parents.
 Workshops are offered in Amsterdam based schools as well as at other locations in both English and Dutch.
 She is passionate about sharing her knowledge with young people as well as learning from them.